Run (island): History

-According to the Treaty of Westminster ending the First Anglo-Dutch War (1652-1654), Run should have been returned to England.
+According to the Treaty of Westminster ending the First Anglo-Dutch War (1652–1654), Run should have been returned to England.

 After the Second Anglo-Dutch War (1665–1667), England and the United Provinces of the Netherlands agreed in the Treaty of Breda to the status quo: the English kept the island of Manhattan, which the Duke of York (the future James II, brother of Charles II), had occupied in 1664, renaming the city on that island from New Amsterdam to New York.
 In return, Run was formally abandoned to the Dutch.

 The Dutch monopoly on nutmeg and mace lasted up till the Napoleonic Wars; when in 1810 the British led by Captain Cole invaded and captured the Spice islands.
 The transfer of nutmeg trees to Ceylon, Grenada, Singapore and other British colonies in 1817 led to the decline of the Dutch supremacy in the spice trade.
 Dutch control of the island ended in 1949 (as the Dutch East Indies became Indonesia), but nutmeg trees are still growing on Run today.

 Administration

 Run Island is part of the Banda Islands group which had a total population of 20,924 at the 2020 census.
 The main town of the group is Banda Naira on Banda Naira Island.
-Administratively, Run Island is included in the Banda District (kecamatan) which is one of 18 districts within the Central Maluku Regency (population 423,094 at the 2020 Census).
-The Regency is in turn part of the province of Maluku (population 1,848,923 at the 2020 Census), the capital city of which is Ambon on Ambon Island.
+Administratively, Run Island is included in the Banda District (kecamatan) which is one of 18 districts within the Central Maluku Regency (population 423,094 at the 2020 census).
+The Regency is in turn part of the province of Maluku (population 1,848,923 at the 2020 census), the capital city of which is Ambon on Ambon Island.

 Banda Naira is connected by sea and air transport to Ambon.
 Bandanaira airport is one of the smaller airports in Indonesia, used mainly by administrative staff or by tourists who visit Banda Islands for the snorkeling and diving opportunities in the region.

+Education

+As of 2024 education on the island goes up to the junior high school level.
+The name of the junior high school is SMP Negeri 82 Maluku Tengah.
+An elementary school is SD Negeri 72 Maluku Tengah.